AMWA-TV/ms-05-02/docs/Framework.md

 A class ID field is either a definition index or an authority key.
 A definition index is an ordinal that starts at 1 for every inheritance level of the control model class tree for example `[ 1, 1, 3, 5]`.

+The class id for all standard control classes defined by the framework MUST not contain authority keys.

+Vendor specific control classes MUST contain at least one authority key.

-An authority key shall be inserted in the class ID sequence immediately after the definition index of the class from which a proprietary class inherits, i.e. at the point where the proprietary class or class subtree connects into the class structure.
+An authority key is inserted in the class ID sequence immediately after the definition index of the class from which a vendor specific class inherits, i.e. at the point where the derived class or class subtree connects into the class structure.

 For organizations which own a unique CID or OUI the authority key MUST be the organization identifier as an integer which MUST be negated.